aurorasmiles/WorldGuardDocs/source/regions/scope.rst

 Mod and Plugin Support
 ======================

-Some mods add new game mechanics, such as by adding new blocks, new items, new entities, or by adding new behavior to existing blocks, items, or entities.
-Mods be be written as Bukkit plugins or as mods for other modding platforms (such as Forge or LiteLoader).
+Some mods add new game mechanics, such as new blocks, new items, new entities, or new behavior for existing blocks, items, or entities.
+Mods can be written as Bukkit plugins or as mods for other modding platforms (such as NeoForge or Fabric).

 Generally, Bukkit plugins tend to be better at respecting protection added by other Bukkit plugins, but this is not always the case.
 Non-Bukkit mods, however, tend to have extremely poor support.
 This section concerns mods that do not properly respect mods and plugins that aim to restrict access to an area, like WorldGuard.